FarronF/limerick-council-meetings/meetings/2016/09/19-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 18th July 2016.md

 The motion was proposed by Councillor O’Dea and seconded by Councillor Lynch.

-In proposing the motion Councillor O’Dea noted that he had raised issues regarding the--- 9
+In proposing the motion Councillor O’Dea noted that he had raised issues regarding the
+---
+9

 maintenance of the course at Rathbane six weeks previously and had received a good response